agustingianni/multi-query/README.md

 ## Usage

-If you do not plan on installing `multi-query` via pip, you can go to the source directory and run it directly as follows:
+If you do not plan on installing `multiquery` via pip, you can go to the source directory and run it directly as follows:

 ```sh
 export PATH="$PATH:$HOME/semmle/codeql"